akshatvg/AAGS-Wheeler/README.md

 #### A virtual assistant for the elderly & handicapped – a containerized and unified solution to tackle some of the daily challenges faced by millions worldwide.

-Wheeler is an assistive technology that uses several Amazon Web Services services to help elderly and the handicapped in their day to day tasks.

 ## What is Wheeler ?